ccsc-midsouth/ccsc-midsouth.github.io/index.md

 ### Posters

-We invite professionals and students to submit abstracts describing posters related to academic computing topics which they believe conference attendees will find timely.
-All topics will be considered; those that are accepted will be presented at the conference.
+We invite professionals **and students** to submit abstracts describing posters related to academic computing topics which they believe conference attendees will find timely.
+All topics will be considered; those that are accepted will be presented at the conference and their abstracts published in the conference proceedings.

-### Student Papers

-The MidSouth region seeks to encourage student projects and research by providing a forum for them to present their work.
-Student papers will be accepted for presentation during the conference. *Student papers will not be published in the Journal*.
-Both undergraduate and graduate students may submit papers.

-{% include note.html content="All papers submitted should be the original work of the student.
-Mentoring faculty may be acknowledged in the body of the paper but should not be included in the list of authors." %}

-Students papers should be formatted as professional academic papers.
-As such, the paper must:

-* Include an abstract of between 100 and 350 words that describes the work.
-* Include an introduction, a body, and a conclusion/summary.
-* If a research paper, discuss related work.
-* Discuss methods, techniques, and results in the body.
-The content of the body, of course, will depend upon whether the paper addresses a development project or a research project.
-The body of the paper should be organized using appropriate subsections.
-* Provide appropriate reference to works that are not the author’s work.
-The reference style may follow an accepted form or style (eg., MLA, AMA, Chicago Style, for example).
-You may also follow the reference style for a computing journal.
-When in doubt, choose the reference style of the Journal of Computing Sciences in Colleges.
-* Be 10 pages or shorter

 {% endif %}